ibm-cloud-docs/transit-gateway/displayroutereport.md

 {{site.data.keyword.attribute-definition-list}}

-# Generating a transit gateway route report
+# Generating a route report
 {: #route-reports}

 You can request a report of all routes known to a transit gateway and each of its connections.
 The report shows  Border Gateway Protocol (BGP) information associated with these routes, which connections supply which routes, and overlapping routes.